Image Credits: mrnok/shutterstock.com

 One of the main disadvantages to the finger-prick test is the inconvenience and heightened chance of contaminating a blood sample.
-There is the obvious issue of not being able to monitor night-time variation in the patient’s blood glucose levels and so there has been a big demand in the medical industry to introduce techniques that with have better control over blood glucose monitoring without this being a burden on the patient’s lifestyle.
-Introduction of a continuous glucose monitoring system, though slightly more costly, has allowed for better control of a patient’s blood sugar levels.
+There is also the issue of not being able to monitor night-time variation in the patient’s blood glucose levels.
+Due to these problems, there has been significant demand in the medical industry to introduce techniques that have better control over blood glucose monitoring, without becoming a burden on the patient’s lifestyle.
+The introduction of a continuous glucose monitoring system, though slightly more costly, has allowed for better control of patients’ blood sugar levels.

-It is a common misconception that this method measures the blood sugar levels; however, what it actually does is estimates the blood glucose level by measuring the glucose concentration of the interstitial fluid between cells in a patient’s body.
+It is a common misconception that this method directly measures blood sugar levels.
+It actually estimates the blood glucose level by measuring the glucose concentration of the interstitial fluid between cells in a patient’s body.
 The sensor is a transmitter connected wirelessly to the portable monitor carried by the patient.
 Through radiofrequency, the transmitter will send a glucose current every few minutes to a pump that feeds the body with insulin.
 The sensor current is isolated, amplified, and then has to be interpreted via data acquisition followed by a reading of blood glucose content.
-The blood glucose reading will determine whether a threshold has been reached, and if so, an alarm is triggered.
-In the video below, Dr Steven Edelman, MD, discusses the need for continuous monitoring and how this technique will help optimize glucose control.
+The blood glucose reading will determine whether a threshold has been reached and if so, an alarm is triggered.

 Developments in biosensors for blood glucose monitoring have aimed to try and make testing noninvasive for the patient.
 Currently, there is further intensive research for advancements in continuous blood glucose monitoring devices.